Goli Soda: Critical reception

-Baradwaj Rangan from The Hindu wrote "The signature achievement of Goli Soda is its ruthless unmasking of how hollow most of our masala movies are, and how, with a little imagination, just a little, you can make a film which does not insult the audience" and went on to state, "I will be very surprised if there's a more entertaining, more inventive, more well-acted masala movie this year".
-The Times of India gave 3.5 stars out of 5 and said "Goli Soda IS a masala movie.
+Baradwaj Rangan wrote for The Hindu, "The signature achievement of Goli Soda is its ruthless unmasking of how hollow most of our masala movies are, and how, with a little imagination, just a little, you can make a film which does not insult the audience" and went on to state, "I will be very surprised if there's a more entertaining, more inventive, more well-acted masala movie this year".
+M Suganth of The Times of India gave 3.5 stars out of 5 and said "Goli Soda IS a masala movie.
 But what sets it apart and even makes it one-of-a-kind is that its protagonists aren't grown-up 20-somethings but adolescents, early teens to be specific.
 There have been Hollywood films that have transposed the sensibilities of a regular genre movie to ones that have kids as the principal characters...but this is probably a first in Tamil cinema".

 Sify called it "a gutsy and outstanding film" and continued, "The film works due to the triumph of honest writing, freshness of its cast who does not have any star trappings, and the speed of the film.
 The backbone of the film is Pandiraj's script and Vijay Milton's directorial touches and the belief that everybody irrespective of his surroundings and upbringing has an identity".
 IANS gave it 4 out of 5 stars and said "Goli Soda is a slap in the face of heroism.
 It proves that the story is the real star of a film and it's precisely because of it that the entertainer emerges as a winner".
+Elizabeth Kerr of The Hollywood Reporter wrote, "As clunky as Goli Soda’s first half was in spots, the second half — after they learn the value of identity and find a larger sense of community to hold on to — is a zingy, stylish, violent delight".

 Box office

-The film opened poor response 30% - 45% occupancy on first day collected ₹60 lakhs at the box office.
-But later it got overwhelming improvement netted ₹2 crore on second day.
-The film grossed ₹4.33 crore in first weekend.
-The film collected ₹8 crore in first week at the box office.
-In chennai alone it collected ₹3 crore in its full run.
+The film collected ₹60 lakhs on the first day at the box office.

+Future

+A sequel Goli Soda 2 was released in 2018.
+Goli Soda Rising, a miniseries set after the first film, was released in 2024.